Wow, it has been a long time

 So, here we are

-Posted in Uncategorized on July 18, 2008 by timmccoy
+Posted in Jacob's Story on July 18, 2008 by timmccoy

 Mary in one room, baby in NICU.
 What the heck is a NICU?
 Neo Natal intensive care unit.
 Very intensive care.
 Very little sleep and you wash your hands, put on a new gown every visit and pray a lot.
 Evening of the first day and the baby is struggling to breath.
 Mary is in much pain and she is not allowed up to even see the boy.
 He is turning gray and they keep giving him more blood.
 Tuesday becomes Wednesday.
 I am selfish and very unlike Christ and don’t allow everyone to come into the room to see the boy.
 I shut people down and should not have.
 Stupid on purpose as they say.
 Baby very sick, need to send to Charleston.
 Bigger hospital, more specialized.
 Thursday morning, he goes flying in helicopter, I go flying with my mom driving.
 Mary stays behind, they won’t let her come.
 I have to make decisions by myself.
 We beat the helicopter.
 How do you beat a helicopter?
 Where is he?
 Get him here!
 Help is here!